-The culturally responsive practices program includes four courses (listed below), which are available through the Ohio Department of Education's Learning Management System and the Ohio Leadership Advisory Council.
+The culturally responsive practices program includes four courses (listed below), which are available through the ODEW's Learning Management System and the Ohio Leadership Advisory Council.
 Learning can be facilitated in professional learning communities and is supported with facilitator guides and train-the-trainer opportunities.
 It also can be accessed by an individual through the online learning platforms.

 The four courses include:

 - Introduction to Culturally Responsive Practice;

 - Cultural Responsiveness;

-- Socio-Political Awareness:
+- Socio-Political Awareness;

 - Academic Achievement.